|Guide||♦||14 Triplogs||0 Topics|

 its quest for once was."

-I thought about the days when highway 69 was just a two lane ribbon of asphalt and when driving through Lonesome Valley my little sister and I delighted in seeing hundreds of antelopes along the fenceline.
+I thought about the days when highway 69 was just a two-lane ribbon of asphalt, and when driving through Lonesome Valley, my little sister and I delighted in seeing hundreds of antelopes along the fenceline.
 I've seen none yet.
 Visions of the railroad ties and rails being ripped up in the summer of 1974 when there were no more uses for the line.
-My mind ponder the times as a teen growing up in Blue Hills, I would pull out any new wooden survey stakes with orange plastic fluttering in the wind and toss them in the scrub oak.
+My mind ponders the times as a teen growing up in Blue Hills, and I would pull out any new wooden survey stakes with orange plastic fluttering in the wind and toss them in the scrub oak.
 And I remembered, before Glassford Hill Road was built, the new developments coming in, and well before this new trail, my oldest son, when he was just a lad, we walked this old railroad bed and then climbed up Glassford Hill to get a view of the countryside.
 He is now serving in Iraq as a Marine.

-Fortunatly, passing mountain bikers would break my deep thoughtful recollections and we would greet each other in passing.
-Clearly the trail is a bicyclist haven as I seen more of them than hikers.
-And I might add far more of the fairer sex which was pleasing to my eyes and gave my mind a brief respite from my deep sentiment.
+Fortunately, passing mountain bikers would break my deep, thoughtful recollections, and we would greet each other in passing.
+The trail is a bicyclist haven as I have seen more of them than hikers.
+And I might add far more of the fairer sex, which was pleasing to my eyes and gave my mind a brief respite from my deep sentiment.

-After a little over an hour the trail meanders into the broken granite countryside of Granite Dells and takes on a different feel as trees, brush and rock closes in on me.
-The vast view of Lonesome Valley and my deep meditation of days long gone faded into pleasant appreciation of the natures ripped up landscape.
-Pines, oak, and brush displaced among the rocks, boulders and mountain tops.
+After a little over an hour, the trail meanders into the broken granite countryside of Granite Dells and takes on a different feel as trees, brush, and rock closes in on me.
+The expansive view of Lonesome Valley and my deep meditation of days long gone faded into a pleasant appreciation of natures ripped up landscape.
+Pines, oak, and brush displaced among the rocks, boulders, and mountain tops.
 I slowed down to take my time and catch my breath as I admire, feel, and soaked in the radiance around me.

-I enjoyed this portion of the hike up until I arrived at the end which terminates into the Prescott's rails to trail, the Peavine Trail, and I knew I would have to walk back.
-In the mean time I kicked back on a picnic table located there, pulled my hiking shoes and socks off and relaxed.
+I enjoyed this portion of the hike up until I arrived at the end, which terminates into Prescott's rails to trail, the Peavine Trail, and I knew I would have to walk back.
+In the meantime, I kicked back on a picnic table located there, pulled my hiking shoes and socks off, and relaxed.